openebs-archive/openebs-docs/docs/setupstoragevolumes.md

 - Snapshot scheduling
 - Volume expansion policy
 - Replication policy

+There are two type of storage volumes in OpenEBS.
+Jiva storage volume
+Cstor storage volume.

 OpenEBS comes with some pre-defined set of storage classes that can be readily used.